-- 1. Savings-Learn about the different options for saving and reflect on their own saving habits. - 2.
-Making the most of your money-Explore ways to make the most of their money. - 3.
-Borrowing-Gain a deep insight into borrowing and debt. - 4.
-Moving on from school-Look ahead to life after school and explore the different options available to them. - 5.
-Risk and reward-Enter the world of financial risk and reward. - 6.
-Security and fraud-Learn about the common scams people fall victim to and learn how to protect themselves against them.
+- Savings Learn about the different options for saving and reflect on your own saving habits. - Making the most of your money Explore ways to make the most of your money. - Borrowing Gain a deep insight into borrowing and debt. - Moving on from school Look ahead to life after school and explore the different options available to you. - Risk and reward Enter the world of financial risk and reward. - Security and fraud Learn about the common scams people fall victim to and learn how to protect yourself against them.

 Each unit has an online test.
 A certificate of completion will be issued by Young Enterprise when all six units are completed.
-Further information is available on their website.
+Further information is available on their website: